vstoykovbg/doublerandom/README.md

 Doublerandom is included in the [Cryptopup live distro](https://github.com/vstoykovbg/cryptopup).

+## Warning about security

+* **Console History**: Many consoles retain a history, potentially including sensitive keys (input or read by the user).
+Even after manually clearing the history, there remains a possibility of recovery if the history is stored on a hard drive.
+* **Shoulder Surfing**: Someone looking over your shoulder could easily see the keys you're typing.
+* **Clipboard History**: Even if you copy and paste keys from a secure source, clipboard managers may also save a history of copied items to your disk.
+This history could potentially be accessed by malicious software or unauthorized users.
+* **Screen Sharing**: If you're sharing your screen remotely, the other person might inadvertently capture your keys.
+* **Malware**: Utilize an air-gapped computer.
+This way, if hypothetical malware exists, it will not be able to steal your secrets.

+These scripts are intended to be used in a secure environment where no one except you can see your screen.
+It's recommended to utilize a live Linux environment that doesn't retain information on non-volatile memory (outside of RAM).
+Even if you forget to disable clipboard history on Cryptopup, it's not a significant issue because, provided you do not use the session saving feature and do not use non-encrypted swap, any secrets in the clipboard manager are erased after you turn off the computer and wait several minutes.
+Additionally, you may run a memory testing app that overwrites data in RAM to protect against cold boot attacks.

+Hypothetically, there are methods by which one could attempt to intercept the radio waves emitted by a monitor to gain access to the information displayed on its screen.
+While these methods might be challenging and highly speculative, they can serve as potential avenues for sophisticated attackers.

 ## Simple script for creating BIP39 mnemonic

 The script `make-seed-simple.py` mixes the randomness from the OS (`/dev/random` or `os.urandom`) with the user's input (randomness from dice, coins, decks of cards, etc.).